xinwenfu/ESP32Ota/README.md

 ```

 12. Compile the project
 13. Upload the firmware via OTA.
-You shall see a different uploading process from the uploading process via USB
+You shall see a different uploading process from the uploading process via micro USB

 Notes: